charre2021/NSS_Midcourse_Project_charre2021/README.md

     <img src = "https://user-images.githubusercontent.com/86251317/150273776-c691348e-1017-46a2-b812-8774847d8c00.png" />
 </p>

-The third section (represented by the “Bar Chart” and “Line Chart” icons) allows a user to filter by period and run a logistic regression to determine whether certain pitch class and timbre scores by section can predict the correct period.
+The third section (represented by the “Bar Chart” and “Line Chart” icons) allows a user to filter by composer and run a logistic regression to determine whether certain pitch class and timbre scores by section can predict the correct composer.

 <p align = "center">
     <img src = "https://user-images.githubusercontent.com/86251317/150273832-66d69c61-f59f-4e4c-b999-06cdc455b3c3.png" />